1991 University of Iowa shooting

-In the months prior to the shooting, Lu was still living in Iowa City and wrote five letters explaining the reasons for his planned actions.
-According to university officials, four of the five letters were written in English and one was written in Chinese, intended to be mailed to news organizations.
-The letters have never been released to the public.

-However, Edwin Chen's book Deadly Scholarship includes a statement by Lu, written in imprecise English, intended to be read after his attack and suicide, which Laura Hamlett characterized as a manifesto; and, in translation, a letter by Lu to his sister.

-The shooting
+Shooting

-On Friday, November 1, 1991, Gang Lu attended a meeting for the theoretical space plasma physics research group in a conference room on the third floor of Van Allen Hall at the university's campus.
-A few minutes after the meeting began, Lu shot three attendees of the meeting with a .38 Special revolver, then proceeded to the second floor to shoot the chairman of the department in his office.
+On Friday, November 1, 1991, Gang Lu attended a meeting for the theoretical space plasma physics research group in Room 309 on the third floor of Van Allen Hall at the university's campus.
+A few minutes after the meeting began, Lu shot three attendees of the meeting with a .38 Special revolver, then proceeded to the second floor of to shoot the chairman of the department in his office.
+Lu then returned to the third floor and shot the three initial victims again, which finished off Robert A. Smith, who had been merely wounded by the first round of bullets.
 Those who were shot in Van Allen Hall were: